mfreed7/accent-color/proposal.md

 of white or black should depend on the 'accent-color' value, e.g. using the luminosity of the provided color.

 Not all form elements contain “accent” parts, and not all user agents use the same “accent” parts in exactly the same way for the same form control.
 However, the intention is that if the same or similar accent parts exist on a given form element, it should be associated with the "primary" or "contrasting" colors in the same way across user agents.
 This is important to ensure good interop of the 'accent-color' property.
 For that reason, there is a table of form elements provided below, which serves as guidance on the various accent parts for each control.
 While the table is not normative, it is intended to provide some alignment and uniformity of implementation across user agents.

-The <b>text content</b> of form control elements is explicitly <b>not</b> included in the set of “accent” parts, as text content is already controlled by the <a href="https://drafts.csswg.org/css-color/#the-color-property">'color'</a> property.
+The <b>text content</b> of form control elements is explicitly <b>not</b> included in the set of “accent” parts, as text content is already controlled by the <a href="https://drafts.csswg.org/css-color/#the-color-property">'color'</a>
+property.
 In addition, the <a href="https://drafts.csswg.org/css-backgrounds-3/#background-color">'background-color'</a> property is often used to control the rendering for some background parts of form controls - those parts are similarly not included in the set of "accent" parts that are subject to control via the `accent-color` property.
 </pre>

+# Motivation and Intent

+This section is non-normative.

+In implementing `accent-color`, there are two competing/conflicting goals:
+1. **Encourage interoperability** among browsers.
+It is important that developers be able to expect similar, if not the same, behavior across browsers.
+2. **Encourage** (and do not constrain) browser vendors' **innovation** of form control elements.

+The goal of interoperability pushes this solution towards a more strict specification of exactly how to use each `accent-color` value on each form control element.
+However, the goal of allowing innovation pushes this solution **away** from strict specifications for how each form control looks or acts.
+This specification attempts to provide a good middle ground, which maximizes interoperability while minimizing constraints to innovation.

+The general methodology for achieving the above compromise is to examine the set of existing form control elements ([as of 2020](#existing-control-examples-as-of-2020)), and agree on the *basics* of the way `accent-color` is applied to each of those existing controls.
+It is *explicitly* recognized that each browser provides different implementations of each form control, with their own look and feel.
+This spec does not try to eliminate those differences.
+However, it does try to provide some level of uniformity and interoperability, where commonalities exist.

+This will require judgement when applying the recommendations to new or existing form controls.
+The goal would be to adhere to the *spirit* of this spec as much as possible.
+For example, if the guidance states that an `accent-color` value should apply to a particular accent part, and the browser implementation of that part uses a gradient fill rather than a single color, then there may be multiple ways to "use" the `accent-color` value to affect the gradient rendering of that part.
+The goal would be to match the guidance where it makes sense, and when possible.
+That might mean replacing the gradient with a solid fill, or it might mean changing the endpoint values of the gradient to match the `accent-color` value *in aggregate*.
+Or it might mean another behavior entirely.
+The point is that the guidance should be consulted and used as input in determining how to proceed.

+Further, this spec is careful to not **require** exact conformance of each form control with the `accent-color` spec.
+It merely encourages browsers to follow the guidance for form controls elements that are "close enough" to the existing set of controls.
+For brand new paradigms, input surfaces, control types, etc., this spec does not attempt to limit innovation.
+If there are similar **parts** of these new-paradigm controls, then as much as possible/reasonable, those parts should be guided by this spec.
+But this should not be seen as any limitation on innovation.

+To assist in characterizing "close enough" as it relates to the accent parts of form control elements, the [Existing Control Examples](#existing-control-examples-as-of-2020) section of this document includes many examples of several control types, pulled from different browsers, operating systems, and time periods.
+Except where noted, each of the control examples within each group should be considered "close enough" to the group that the guidance for that group should apply.

 # Per-Control Guidance

 This section is non-normative.

 It describes the potential accent parts for each control, and whether those parts should be styled with the "primary", "contrasting", or "additional" `accent-color` colors.
 If a given form control on a given user agent has substantially different accent parts, such that the descriptions below do not apply, then care should be taken to attempt to align those parts with the described set, so that developers using `accent-color` will get predictable, interoperable results as much as possible.
 Note also that some of the described accent parts will not exist on all implementations - in this situation, those elements can be disregarded in the descriptions below.

 ## `<input type=checkbox>`